ionide/FsAutoComplete/README.md

 It is expected that the editor will launch this program in the background and communicate over a pipe.
 It is possible to use interactively, although due to the lack of any readline support it isn't pleasant, and text pasted into the buffer may not be echoed.
 As a result, use this only for very simple debugging.
 For more complex scenarios it is better to write another integration test by copying an [existing one](FsAutoComplete/test/integration/Test1).

-The available commands can be listed by running `fsautocomplete.exe` and entering `help`.
+The available commands can be listed by running `fsautocomplete.exe --commands`.
 Commands are all on a single line, with the exception of the `parse` command, which should be followed by the current text of the file to parse (which may differ from the contents on disk), and terminated with a line containing only `<<EOF>>`.

-There are two formats for data to be returned in: text and JSON.
-The text support is the default, and provided for backwards compatibility and testing.
-An example of a session in 'text' mode is:
+Data is returned as JSON.
+An example of a simple session is:

-    project "Test1.fsproj"
-    <absolute path removed>/Program.fs
-    <<EOF>>
-    parse "Program.fs"
-    module X =
-      let func x = x + 1

-    let val2 = X.func 2
-    <<EOF>>
-    INFO: Background parsing started
-    completion "Program.fs" 4 13
-    DATA: completion
-    func
-    <<EOF>>

-Notice that the program locations are 1-indexed for both lines and columns (here 4 and 13 to select the point just after `X.`).
-In this text mode, multiline responses are terminated with `<<EOF>>`.
-This clumsiness was the reason for moving to JSON.

-Editors will want to use the JSON mode for preference, selected by sending the command `outputmode json`.
-The same simple session using JSON would look like:

-    outputmode json
     project "Test1.fsproj"
     {"Kind":"project","Data":{"Files":["<absolute path removed>/Program.fs"],"Output":"<absolute path removed>/bin/Debug/Test1.exe"}}
     parse "Program.fs"